An American town in the Philippines. That's Baguio city in the Cordilleran region. A hill station in the North.

-The "Little America" also known as the City of Pines attracts tourists from all over the country and foreigners who would want to explore the rich culture and heritage of this highly urbanized city in the Cordillera region -- literally means a mountainous region.
+The "Little America," also known as the City of Pines, attracts tourists from all over the country and foreigners who would want to explore the rich culture and heritage of this highly urbanized City in the Cordillera region -- literally means a mountainous area.

-But the tag of American town is not its present day description.
-That was just how it was called back then in the 1900s during American colonization in the Philippines.
+But the tag of American town is not its present-day description.
+That was what it was called back in the 1900s during the American colonization of the Philippines.

-Baguio is one of the coolest hill station in the Philippines and good thing that the Americans during their occupation of the country have developed this place to be their mountain resort to escape from the lowland heat, most especially during summer season.
+Baguio is one of the most incredible hill stations in the Philippines.
+It is good that the Americans have developed this place as their mountain resort to escape the lowland heat, especially during the summer.

 And why do Filipinos love Baguio City?
-No doubt, it's the cool climate almost all year round due to its higher elevation.
-When summer time comes, more people would pack up for an adventure.
-It's not just during summer season, but it has become a weekend getaway of people from the nearby provinces and all the way from Metro Manila -- the National capital region.
+Undoubtedly, it's a cool climate almost all year round due to its higher elevation.
+When summertime comes, more people will pack up for an adventure.
+It's not just during the summer season.
+Still, it has become a weekend getaway for people from the nearby provinces and Metro Manila -- the National capital region.

-On the present day, Filipinos are in full control of the former US military base; the Camp John Hay, not after they have given back our independence in 1946, but it was just a not so distant past in the year 1991 -- almost 3 decades ago.
+In the present day, Filipinos are in complete control of the former US military base; Camp John Hay; not after they gave back our independence in 1946, but it was just a not-so-distant past in 1991 -- almost 3 decades ago.

-That's just a little piece of history, and yes the Igorots of the Cordilleras have a colorful and vibrant culture, which even Americans were not able to change or took away their identity.
+That's just a little piece of history.
+Yes, the Igorots of the Cordilleras have a colorful and vibrant culture, which even Americans could not change or take away their identity.

-Housing projects, malls, big infrastructure projects are just on the rise and it cost thousands of century old pine trees to be cut down to give way to these projects.
+Housing projects, malls, and big infrastructure projects are just on the rise, and it costs thousands of century-old pine trees to be cut down to give way to these projects.

-Baguio City is now crowded and you can see the hillside full of houses and even far away mountains almost full of houses.
-That was not what I've witnessed back in 2004 when the first time I visit Baguio.
+Baguio City is now crowded, and you can see the hillside full of houses and even far away mountains almost full of places.
+That was not what I witnessed in 2004 when I first visited Baguio.

-Development on this mountain resort was so fast in just a decade time, and so developers are eager to exploit more and make the City miserable.
+Development on this mountain resort was so fast in just a decade, and developers are eager to exploit more and make the City miserable.

-Yes, development would have made Baguio to be a highly livable Philippine city, but over development for the sake of business profit will slowly kill its natural charm and beauty.
+The development would have made Baguio a highly livable Philippine city, but overdevelopment for business profit will slowly kill its natural charm and beauty.

-One thing I admire most about Igorots (the local name for Cordilleran people) is their hospitality and friendliness.
+One thing I admire most about Igorots (the local name for the Cordilleran people) is their hospitality and friendliness.
 They are also kind and honest people.
 I hope that they will be able to preserve its rich culture and pass it on to the next generations.
-And yes, I hope that they will fight for their land and not to be taken away from them.
+And yes, I hope they will fight for their land and not be taken away.

-The Burnham Park, Wright Park, Bell House and Kennon Road and Brent School.
-These places of interests were named from the Americans who have made a great contribution on what Baguio city has become.
+The Burnham Park, Wright Park, Bell House, Kennon Road, and Brent School.
+These places of interest were named after the Americans who have contributed significantly to what Baguio city has become.

-And so Americans showed us how to build a highly master-planned city on a mountain top.
-Originally, they have built it for not more than 30,000 people, but after more than a century the population has become 10 times larger at more than 300,000 people.
+And so Americans showed us how to build a highly master-planned city on a mountaintop.
+Initially, they made it for less than 30,000 people, but after over a century, the population has become 10 times larger at more than 300,000.

-The highlands of Baguio is truly captivating to any tourist.
-It's history and culture is the soul of the place and of the local people.
+The highlands of Baguio is genuinely captivating to any tourist.
+Its history and culture are the souls of the place and the local people.

-After the Pandemic, more people will again be stuck on a traffic jam on its zig zag road and all the way up just to feel its mountain breeze again and the warmth of the Igorot people.
+After the Pandemic, more people will again be stuck in a traffic jam on its zig-zag road and all the way up just to feel its mountain breeze again and the warmth of the Igorot people.

-Baguio City, in the Highlands of Benguet Province, Philippines is a cultural gem and a hub of the great people deserve of recognition and reverence.
+In the Highlands of Benguet Province, Philippines, Baguio City are a cultural gem and a hub of great people deserving of recognition and reverence.

 © 2020 Del Cusay